Skip to Main Content

 • Your credit score improved.
 A difference of just 30 points on your credit score can make a significant impact on your rate.
 If your score has improved since your original auto loan, you may save money by refinancing.

 • You want to lower your payment.
 Refinancing for a longer loan term can reduce your monthly payment.
 However, it will increase the amount of interest you pay.
-Ideally, you should lower your payment by sticking with a term similar to the amount of time you have left at a lower interest rate.
+Ideally, you should lower your payment by sticking with a term similar to the time you have left at a lower interest rate.

 • You have equity in your car.
 Lenders see positive equity, when your vehicle is worth more than you owe, as a plus.
 If you fall into this category you might get offered lower rates.